grindery-io/grindery-wallet-sdk/README.md

 Once the script is connected, a `window.Grindery.WalletSDK` object will become available.

-See avaialble SDK properties and methods [here](DOCUMENTATION.md).
+See available SDK properties and methods [here](DOCUMENTATION.md).

-### Injected provider
+### Injected ethereum provider

 Grindery Wallet SDK automatically injects Ethereum Provider, that can be accessed via `window.ethereum`.

 #### Multiple injected providers

 If the user has multiple wallet browser extensions installed that inject ethereum providers (e.g., MetaMask or Coinbase Wallet), Grindery Wallet's injected provider will construct a "multiprovider" array at `window.ethereum.providers` containing the injected provider from each wallet.
-Coinbase Wallet can be identified in this array by the `isGrinderyWallet` property.
+Grindery Wallet can be identified in this array by the `isGrinderyWallet` property.

 ## Developing

 See (DEVELOPMENT.md)[DEVELOPMENT.md].

+## License

+MIT